This site has is being actively hacked on a daily basis…so bear with me whilst I attempt to restore and strengthen it…you sad, retarded hack turds…

 You can also view the, sort of, exhaustive list of Handpan Players and Artists Directory

-Good luck and enjoy what has been, for me, a fascinating exploration of a totally stunning musical and expressive form and a great aid in self-actualisation!
+Good luck and enjoy what has been, for me, a fascinating exploration of a totally stunning musical and expressive form and a great aid in self-actualisation and opening the heart!

 All the best,